danthe1st/pip2-ml-challenge/README.md

 #### Source files

-- `ex4.py` - the solution to exercise 4
+- `ex4.py` - my solution to exercise 4 of the `Programming in Python II` course
 - `loading.py` - takes care of any sort of data loading
     - the main in there is for testing
+    - `COLOR_MODE` the color mode to use for the model
 - `model.py` - contains the model architecture and functions for training/testing the model (as well as saving the model to an image file)
     - The main in there trains and tests a model